Ready to build a healthy relationship with food and feel comfortable in your skin?

 E-transfer, Paypal, and major credit cards.

-Most general practitioners are not trained in eating disorders or somatic nutrition, so while you may learn some skills, most people I work with find they need more specific coaching around food, movement, and their body image.
+Most general practitioners are not trained in eating disorders or somatic nutrition, so while you may learn some skills, most people I work with find they need more specific support around food, movement, and their body image.

 It depends!
 I encourage you to discuss this on the call.
 I sometimes share clients with RDs when clinical work is required.